Anna-Peng/thoughts/README.md

 Uncle Pirdy despaired,\
 Aunty Pirdy fearfully stared,\
-Grandma Pirdy and Grandpa Pirdy trembled and squealed.
+Grandma Pirdy and Grandpa Pirdy trembled and teared.

 Their left legs lost all directions,\
 Their right legs forgot all discretions.\